 As part of the licensing and permitting process, a commercial launch or reentry vehicle operator or site operator must enter into a letter of agreement with FAA air traffic control to define procedures for notification, communication, and contingencies.
-Once an operator receives a license or permit, they continue to work with the FAA as the day of operation approaches, providing operation-specific information according to the timelines in the agreement.
-As part of its preparation for the operation, the FAA assesses the effect of the operation on the system.
+Once an operator receives a license or permit, they continue to work with FAA as the day of operation approaches, providing operation-specific information according to the timelines in the agreement.
+As part of its preparation for the operation, FAA assesses the effect of the operation on the system.
 This includes identifying a potential hazard area and determining which regularly scheduled flights need to be rerouted, negotiates with the operator as needed based on the assessment and relevant constraints upon the NAS, develops an airspace management plan and distributes the plan to affected facilities and other stakeholders.

 During the operation, the FAA and operator execute their plans, communicating readiness and mission status over hotlines and other means as specified in their agreement.
 The FAA implements the necessary airspace restrictions, based on pre-operation safety computations, and monitors the mission's progress.
-In the case of a vehicle malfunction, the FAA works quickly to identify the affected airspace and take actions necessary to ensure safety.
+In the case of a vehicle malfunction, FAA works quickly to identify the affected airspace and take actions necessary to ensure safety.
 As the operation unfolds toward its completion, airspace restrictions are lifted as quickly as possible.